ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 ### Findings / Analysis
 Understanding incident handling early clarified how every detection and response task later in the lab aligns with the **NIST SP 800‑61 r2** lifecycle and **CompTIA Security+ Domain 2 (Incident Response)**.
 The introduction underscored the need for predefined processes and emphasized that SIEM tools automate detection and correlation across multiple log types.

-### What I Learned
-This task reinforced the foundational concepts of incident response.
-I learned that Splunk enables centralized visibility, correlation, and alerting—critical capabilities during incident triage.
-It highlighted that preparation and documentation are essential for containment and recovery phases.
-The key takeaway is that strong monitoring and data normalization pipelines form the backbone of any modern SOC.

 ---